CS5008Fall2025/homework-sorts-AliyaSalmanova1/Report.md

 Explain in your own words a case in which you will want a stable algorithm over an unstable.
 Include an example.
 Stable algorithms allow equal elements in the data set to have their order preserved.
 This is useful when the data is already sorted by one criteria, and you need to sort them by another criteria also, but have the elements that are equal according to the initial criteria remain in the same order.
+One of the resources I looked up refers to it as 'chain sorting the arrays by multiple fields'.
 An example is, say, we are at a refuge camp and children under age 10 can enter their names and ages for volunteers in a charity community to give them prepared meals.
 The youngest children should be fed first, so the data should be sorted by age, but children that are the same age should remain sorted by the time when they entered their information.
 So the same-aged children need to preserve the order in which the data was initially sorted,